 Sapphire gemstone is a variety of mineral Corundum.
-With a hardness of 9 it is very resilient and beautiful gemstone known since the ancient times.
-Normally blue, it actually comes in most colours and it's then commonly referred to as fancy sapphire.
-If found in red or dark purple it's called Ruby.
+With a hardness of 9 it is very durable and beautiful gemstone known since the ancient times.
+Normally blue, it actually comes in most colours and it’s then commonly referred to as fancy sapphire.
+If found in red or dark purple it’s called Ruby.
 Traditional sources include Kashmir, Burma, Sri Lanka, Thailand, Eastern Africa, also found in the USA and Australia.
 Colour described as Cornflower blue is the most desired one among blue sapphires.
 Padparadscha (light pink-orange) variety is most highly prized among fancy stones.
 Sapphires were always popular among British monarchy and have prominent position among the Crown jewels.
-The current day examples include Queen Mother, Princess Diana and Kate Middleton, who all had Sapphire engagement rings.
+Contemporary examples include Queen Mother, Princess Diana and Kate Middleton, who all had Sapphire engagement rings.
 Please browse selection of our handpicked stones to find Your Royal Gem.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.

 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.